Tornadoes of 2004: August 11 (France)

-August 12
+August 12 (Tropical Storm Bonnie)

 The second storm of the 2004 Atlantic hurricane season, Tropical Storm Bonnie caused minor damage while spawning several tornadoes when it made landfall several hours before Hurricane Charley.
 It spawned a tornado in Pender County, North Carolina, killing 3 and causing $1.27 million in damage.
 An F0 tornado also moved through Northwestern Jacksonville.

-August 13–14
+August 13–14 (Hurricane Charley)

-Hurricane Charley caused major damage along the Florida coast and the Mid-Atlantic while spawning several tornadoes including an F2 storm.
+Hurricane Charley caused major damage along the Florida coast and the Mid-Atlantic while spawning several tornadoes including an F2 tornado.

+August 13 (New Zealand)

+A destructive and deadly early-morning tornado struck Motunui, near the town of Waitara, in the Taranaki region of New Zealand.
+A farmhouse along Epiha Road was demolished.
+The four sleeping occupants were tossed from the property into nearby fields, with debris scattered up to 400 m away.
+Two of the occupants were killed, while the two others suffered serious injuries.
+70 head of livestock were also killed.
+The roof of another farmhouse and a glass house were damaged by the tornado.
+Several power lines were taken out, with roughly 1,200 homes losing power.
+The tornado traveled for roughly 10 km and was 20 m wide.
+It was assessed as F3 on the Fujita scale, and remains the strongest on record in New Zealand.

 September

-Exceptional tornado activity took place in the month of September, with 297 tornadoes confirmed in the U.S. This set a monthly record for September, and more than doubled the previous record of 139 set in 1967.
+Exceptional tornado activity took place in September, with 297 tornadoes confirmed in the U.S. This set a monthly record for September, and more than doubled the previous record of 139 set in 1967.
 This mainly had to do with three very large outbreaks directly tied to tropical cyclones during the 2004 Atlantic Hurricane Season.

-September 4–8
+September 4–8 (Hurricane Frances)

-Hurricane Frances produced the third highest number of tornadoes spawned by a single tropical cyclone.
-At the time of the outbreak, it was the second highest but was surpassed by Hurricane Ivan later that month.
+Hurricane Frances produced the third-highest number of tornadoes spawned by a single tropical cyclone.
+At the time of the outbreak, it was the second-highest but was surpassed by Hurricane Ivan later that month.

-September 15–18
+September 15–18 (Hurricane Ivan)

 Hurricane Ivan produced the highest number of tornadoes from a single tropical cyclone on record.
-During the storm's 3.5 day outbreak, 120 tornadoes touched down over eight states.
+During the storm's 3.5-day outbreak, 120 tornadoes touched down over eight states.
 The outbreak killed nine people, six of which were in Florida and four were from a single tornado.

-September 25–28
+September 25–28 (Hurricane Jeanne)

 Hurricane Jeanne was the final hurricane to strike the U.S. during the 2004 Atlantic hurricane season.
 It spawned several tornadoes upon and after its landfall.
 An F2 tornado killed one person and injured thirteen north of Ridgeway, South Carolina on September 27.